 Despite what is going on around us politically, around 15% of these deals had an international element (typically involving international headquartered companies looking to invest in Scotland or increasing their investment in Scottish businesses).
 This included New Zealand based Xero (a global leader in accounting software) acquiring the Scottish based Instafile business as part of its growth plans.

 This activity seems reflective of the wider market in Scotland where an appetite for Scottish firms remains strong.
 Large multinationals who had their sights set firmly on global expansion in 2018 did not appear to consider Brexit a deal breaker.
-Indeed, Ernest and Young’s Scottish Attractiveness Survey in 2018 highlighted an unprecedented run of success for Scotland with a 7% increase in foreign direct investment projects, reinforcing the country’s reputation as the most attractive foreign investment destination in the UK after London.
-Latest figures also indicate that Scotland’s economy and international exports both continued to grow last year with employment figures being the lowest on record.
+Indeed, Ernst and Young’s Scottish Attractiveness Survey in 2018 highlighted an unprecedented run of success for Scotland with a 7% increase in foreign direct investment projects, reinforcing the country’s reputation as the most attractive foreign investment destination in the UK after London.
+Latest figures also indicate that Scotland’s economy and international exports both continued to grow last year with unemployment figures being the lowest on record.

 Domestically, Scottish businesses are used to a steely “business as usual” stoical approach to political uncertainty – perhaps because they have experience of living through years of limbo leading up to the Scottish referendum in 2014.
 This resilience has no doubt been a factor in the increase in investment and deal activity in 2018.